On existential definitions of C.E. subsets of rings of functions of characteristic 0: Defining Valuation Rings over Function Fields of Characteristic 0

+Since dyadic primes are the only primes possibly ramified in the extension $H(i)/H$, we see that no prime of $H$ is ramified in the extension $H(i)/H$.

-We now consider the case of $k$ algebraic over $\Q$ and with a real embedding.
-Without loss of generality we can assume that $k$ contains the square root of $2$.
+\end{proof} Without loss of generality, by Lemma \ref{le:d}, we can assume that $k$ contains the square root of $2$.
 (Adjoining the square root of $2$ will not change the existence of a real embedding.)
-This assumption ensures that adjoining a square root of $-1$ results in an unramified extension and makes $-1$ a local norm at every prime.
-However, since $k$ is formally real, the form $X^2+Y^2 +Z^2 +W^2$ is anisotropic because it is anisotropic at the real completion.
-At the same time, since $-1$ is a norm locally at every finite prime, the form is isotropic at every non-real or $\pp$-adic completion.
-Consequently, we have the following proposition. \begin{proposition} Let $k$ be an algebraic extension of $\Q$ with a real embedding and containing a square root of 2.
+Let $L=M \cap \tilde \Q$, as above.
+Let $H \subset L$ be a number field containing a square root of 2.
+We now prove an analog of Proposition \ref{prop:p-adic} for fields with a real embeddings.

+\begin{proposition} Let $k$ be a field with a real embedding and containing a square root of 2.
 Let $T$ be transcendental over $k$ and let $K$ be a finite extension of $k(T)$ so that $k$ is relatively algebraically closed in $K$.
-Let $\qq$ be a prime of $K$ of degree 1, unramified over $k(T)$, and assume it is a pole of $T$ (so that $\ord_{\qq}T=-1$).
-Let $f \in K$. \begin{enumerate} \item If $\ord_{\qq}f$ is odd, then for any $\xi_1 \not=0, \xi_2\not=0, \xi_3 \in k$, the equation
+Let $\uu$ be a prime of $K$ of degree 1, and assume $\ord_{\uu}T=-3^s$, and $T$ has no other poles.
+Let $f \in K$. \begin{enumerate} \item If $\ord_{\uu}f <0$ and is odd, then for any $\xi\not=0, \mu \in k$, the equation